Characteristic functions of measures on geometric rough paths: Expected signature

+In this section we study the moments problem for $G(\R^d)$-valued random variables, that is, conditions under which a $G(\R^d)$-valued random variable is uniquely determined by its expected signature.
+We mention here that a large part of the results in this section arose from discussions with Dr. Ni Hao, and we hope to soon jointly expand on this material in a future paper.

-We can already state and prove our first result in this direction.
-When $V$ is a normed space, recall from Corollary~\ref{cor_expExists} that if $\ExpSig(X)$ exists and has an infinite radius of convergence for a $G$-valued random variable $X$, then $\EEE{X}$ exists as an element of $E$ and is equal to $\ExpSig(X)$.
+When $V$ is a normed space, recall from Corollary~\ref{cor_expExists} that if $X$ is a $G$-valued random variable such that $\ExpSig(X)$ exists and has an infinite radius of convergence, then $\EEE{X}$ exists as an element of $E$ and is equal to $\ExpSig(X)$.
 Thus $\EEE{f(X)}$ is completely determined by $\ExpSig(X)$ for all $f \in E'$, and in particular for all $M \in \A$.
 The following is now a consequence of the uniqueness of probability measures from Corollary~\ref{cor_uniqueMeasure}.

-\begin{proposition} Let $X$ and $Y$ be $G(\R^d)$-valued random variables such that $\ExpSig(Y) = \ExpSig(X)$ and $\ExpSig(X) \in E$, i.e., $\ExpSig(X)$ has an infinite radius of convergence.
+\begin{proposition} Let $X$ and $Y$ be $G(\R^d)$-valued random variables such that $\ExpSig(X) = \ExpSig(Y)$ and $\ExpSig(X) \in E$, i.e., $\ExpSig(X)$ has an infinite radius of convergence.
 Then $X \eqd Y$. \end{proposition}